kliment-olechnovic/voronota/expansion_gl/resources/texts/intro.markdown

 ## Requirements

-Voronota-GL requires the following libraries: m GL GLEW glfw
+Voronota-GL requires the following dynamic libraries to link with: m GL GLEW glfw

 ## Using CMake